pwkooij/fungal_bioinformatics/docs/source/Day2.md

 - Completeness check
 - Genome annotation

-Hopefully, our assemblies from [[Day1|yesterday]] finished during the night, so now it is time to see what we got, how the quality is, polish the assembly, and do some gene annotations!
+Hopefully, our assemblies from yesterday finished during the night, so now it is time to see what we got, how the quality is, polish the assembly, and do some gene annotations!
 ## Genome Assembly QC
 We can check our assemblies in a variety of ways, e.g., compare it to reference genomes, check the overall statistics, see if there is any contamination that needs to be removed, etc